 For a more comprehensive introduction, see Chapter 2 of:

 A. Møller and M. I. Schwartzbach.
 An Introduction to XML and Web Technologies.
 Addison-Wesley, 2006.

-There are multiple copies in the Main Library HUB section.
+There are multiple copies of this book in the Main Library HUB section.
+The Library also offers this book entirely online: